Singapore's Covid-19 travel lane with Germany: Should you go?

 But requiring that all passengers in the new quarantine-free travel lane between Singapore and Germany be fully vaccinated significantly lowers the likelihood of travellers falling severely ill even if they do catch the virus.

-The strict testing regimen before leaving Germany and upon arrival in Singapore also minimises the risks of having Covid-19 slip through our borders undetected.
+The strict testing regimen before leaving Germany and upon arrival in Singapore also minimises the risks of having Covid-19 slip through the borders undetected.

 Moreover, passengers utilising the VTL must have remained only in Germany or Singapore for the last 21 days.
 That is, visiting other countries in the three weeks during one's stay in Germany would disqualify them from quarantine exemption upon their return to Singapore.